otavioaquino/styleguide/README.md

     // good
     $el.on('click', this.onClick);
     ```
- - After atach events into DOM element, name your callbacks such as 'onClick', `onHover`, etc
+ - After attach events into DOM element, name your callbacks such as 'onClick', `onHover`, etc

     ```js
     // bad